codybloemhard/stonks/README.md

 # stonks
 Small tool to track personal finance.
 Write important events in a transactional-database-ish like plain text file (see `sample.csv`).
-Everything is meant to be written down in one currency.
+All account value related values are meant to be written down in one currency.
+Meant to track:
-Meant to track worth among accounts not distribution of assets inside accounts.
+- Worth of accounts, not distribution of assets within accounts.
+- Distribution of assets of the portfolio as a whole.
-Tracks flow(movement of value), net worth(very negative of course), transaction gain and loss and yield(investments).
+- Statistics such as flow(movement of value), net worth(very negative of course), transaction gain and loss and yield(investments).
-Can display simple graph of all your accounts in the browser.
+Produces:
+- A summary containing current account values, asset distribution and some lookahead metrics.
+- A graph showing some account values over time.
 ## Usage
 ### General
 To model debt have an account marked as debt and send a positive value to standard build in account `null`.